FBartos/RoBMA/README.md

 fit <- RoBMA(r = Anderson2010$r, n = Anderson2010$n, study_names = Anderson2010$name)
 ```

-The main model summary can be obtained using the `summary()` function.
+The main model summary can be obtained using the `summary.RoBMA()`
+function.

 The first table shows an overview of the model types -the number of
 models, prior and posterior probability, and inclusion Bayes factor.
 As